windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 #### 1.3.3.2 Debug Output

-Zotero has a built-in debug output system that are more friendly to users for providing feedback and debugging information.
+Zotero provides a built-in debug output system that helps developers track issues.

-Plugin developers can use the `Zotero.debug` function to output messages to the debug console.
-The debug console can be opened by clicking `Help` -> `Debug Output Logging` -> `View Output`.
+To log debug messages, use the `Zotero.debug` function.
+You can view the debug output by going to `Help` → `Debug Output Logging` → `View Output`.

 > 💡 Try this out!
 >
-> Run `Zotero.debug("Hello, World!")` in the _Run JavaScript_ window and check the debug output.
+> In the _Run JavaScript_ window, run the code `Zotero.debug("Hello, World!")`.
+Then check the debug output window to see the message.

 ![alt text](debug-output.png)